balfieri/aviation/README.md

 ## Digital Audio Hub

 This is a project I am just getting started on.
-The idea is to take a Raspberry Pi 4B ($60) and some cheap USB sound adapters ($17) and create a centralized box in the airplane where everyone plugs in his/her headset.
+The idea is to take a Raspberry Pi 4B ($60) and some USB sound adapters ($17 each) and create a centralized box in the airplane where everyone plugs in his/her headset.
 Analog versions of these exist.
 The digital version will add these features:

 * each person can airplay music from his phone/tablet to the box